nicolealdurien/MustangMods/README.md

     The homepage lists the products with titles, images, prices, short descriptions, and a link to the details page for each product.
 Products are populated from the mongoDB database.

     The product details page lists all the same product info from the homepage with a longer description.
 The quantity selector and add-to-cart button are on this page.
-If an item is out of stock, this will be displayed on the details page and the quantity selector is blanked out.
+If an item is out of stock, this will be displayed on the details page and the user will not be blocked from adding it to their cart.

-   (more info to come)
+    Within the cart, users are able to change the quantity of chosen items, delete an item, and see their subtotal.
+Checkout is handled securely through Stripe's API.

 * **Languages/Frameworks/Tools Used:**
-React, Redux, Node, Express, Javascript, MongoDB, HTML/CSS, Heroku
+React, Redux, Node, Express, Javascript, MongoDB, HTML/CSS, Stripe API, Heroku